 Children with cochlear implants will use all sorts of different methods of communication and USAIS supports all options.
 It is vital that a child communicates their needs and interacts with others without frustration.
 Language is important to acquire, it doesn’t matter which medium as long as they develop a language base.

-The choice of communication mode may change over time in response to changes in access to sound, developing maturity, listening/educational environment and personal preference.
+The choice of communication mode may change over time in response to;

 - What are the communication options for a child with a cochlear implant?